hardwario/bc-website/content/doc/projects/wireless-flood-detector.md

 ---
-title: "Wireless Flood Detector"
+title: "Radio Flood Detector"
 ---

-This document will guide you through the **Wireless Flood Detector** project.
+This document will guide you through the **Radio Flood Detector** project.
 You will be able to interact with your flood detector in **Node-RED** and trigger the **IFTTT** push notification service when the water leakage gets detected.
 You will get the push notification on your smart phone.

 ## Block Concept